 Teletherapy vs. In-Person Counseling: Which One is Right for You?

 The need for mental health services is high in North Carolina and across the United States.
 In 2023, one in four adults in North Carolina presented symptoms of anxiety and/or depressive disorders, compared to one in three adults in the United States.
 Unfortunately, the death rate associated with substance use has risen from thirteen per 100,000 to 39.2 per 100,000 in an eight year period since 2021, higher than the rate of increase for the rest of the country.
 These signs explain the increasing need for mental health services and therapy in the general population, not only in North Carolina but across the United States.
-Professionals in mental health can assist people in overcoming difficulties, controlling their stress, and enhancing their lives.
-Companies such as NuTrans Health have solutions to offer in the form of teletherapy and individualized mental health care so that people can get help wherever they are and whenever they need it.

 What is Teletherapy?